agentsea/dark.rl/README.md

 # Dark RL: Experiments in Interactive Learning

 Dark RL provides a high-level interface for interactive, online learning with large language models.
-The `OnlineLLM` is the core of this library, offering a means to perform training and inference in one model efficiently
+The `OnlineLLM` interface offers a means of performing training and inference in one model efficiently.
+Empowering LLMs to learn in realtime from user feedback.

 > [!WARNING]
 > Dark RL is in alpha